lukecav/awesome-elementor/README.md

 * [Header Footer Composer for Elementor](https://wordpress.org/plugins/header-footer-composer/) - Design custom headers and footers for your site using Elementor Page builder.
 * [And IT Portfolio for Elementor](https://wordpress.org/plugins/and-it-portfolio-for-elementor/) - Build your portfolio using Elementor Plugin.
 * [Post Grid Builder Addon for Elementor](https://wordpress.org/plugins/post-grid-builder-addon-for-elementor/) - Create Grid layout for posts, pages & custom post types.
 Unlimited design possiblites, supports custom fields as well.
+* [Happy Elementor Addons](https://wordpress.org/plugins/happy-elementor-addons/) - HappyAddons is a collection of slick, powerful widgets that works seamlessly with Elementor page builder.
+It's trendy look with detail customization features allows to create extraordinary designs instantly.
+HappyAddons is free, rapidly growing and comes with great support.

 ## Themes which work well with Elementor
 * [Hello Elementor](https://wordpress.org/themes/hello-elementor/) - A plain-vanilla & lightweight theme for Elementor page builder.